dd32/td-gh-ex/readme.txt

-=== Theme Name ===
+=== ArtGallery ===
 Contributors: customizablethemes
 Tags: blog, entertainment, two-columns, right-sidebar, custom-logo, custom-background, custom-header, custom-menu, threaded-comments, translation-ready, sticky-post, theme-options, footer-widgets
 Requires at least: 4.7.0
 Tested up to: 4.9.2
-Stable tag: 1.0.2
+Stable tag: 1.1.0
 License: License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ArtGallery WordPress Theme, Copyright 2017 CustomizableThemes.com.
+ArtGallery is fully Responsive Art WordPress Theme.

-ArtGallery is distributed under the terms of the GNU GPL v2 or later

 == Description ==

-ArtGallery is fully Responsive Moto WordPress Theme.
-Features: Custom Logo, Custom Background, Footer copyright text customizations, Widget Areas: Sidebar, 3 Footer Columns, Translation-Ready and much more.
+ArtGallery is fully Responsive Art WordPress Theme.
+Features: Animation Appearing Effects, Custom Logo, Custom Background, Footer copyright text customizations, Widget Areas: Sidebar, 3 Footer Columns, Footer Menu, Translation-Ready and much more.

+== Frequently Asked Questions ==

-== How to Display the Homepage Slider ==
+= How to Display the Homepage Slider =

 1. Create a Static Front Page

 The slider is visualized ONLY when there is a static front page set for your website.
 So, the first step is:

 1.1.
 Login to your Admin Panel
 1.2.
 Navigate to Left Menu -> Settings -> Reading
 1.3.
-Select 'A static page (select below)', then choose pages for 'Homepage' and 'Posts page'
+Select 'A static page (select below)', then choose pages for 'Homepage' and 'Posts page' 1.4.

-1.4.
 Save changes

 Reference: https://codex.wordpress.org/Creating_a_Static_Front_Page